 The protestors are supporting and rallying for what Arthur was doing and what he stood for.
 He gave them a voice to be heard, and he stood for change.
 The protestors wanted to put an end to how the upper class was running things.
 Arthur has become a heroic figure in the community, and it makes him feel oblivious of his crimes.
 He thinks what he did was okay when it wasn't.
 Surrounded by protestors, Arthur wakes up from a car accident in one of the last scenes.
 People are cheering for him and calling him a Joker.
 This is the first time when Arthur has received any public admiration or affection.
 In the end, we see the Joker dancing to the crowd because he feels a sense of accomplishment for what he did.

 The most concerning and important part of Joker's story is that he suddenly earns all the admiration and attention he has lacked all his life when he embraces his destructive and evil impulses.
-A new perspective about the life of Joker is delivered to the audience through this movie and in the end, they begin to question their own opinion of the Joker.
+A new perspective about Joker's life is delivered to the audience through this movie, and in the end, they begin to question their own opinion of the Joker.
 No one knows what part of Arthur's imagination was or what was real.
-When the movie ends, it gives the audience goosebumps, and something to think about when they leave the theater.
+When the movie ends, it gives the audience goosebumps and something to think about when they leave the theater.
 This movie is mind-blowing, creepy, pure entertainment, and surely a thrill to watch.
-Joker is scary, dark, and uncomfortable but still pure entertainment to watch.
+Joker is scary, dark, and uncomfortable but still pure joy to watch.